Auto Insurance Claim Advice

 The police officer will try to cite one of the drivers, but they will not cite for causing an accident, but for some other kind of violation, i.e. following too close, improper lane change, failing to stop, failing to yield etc.

-Do not rely on the police department!
-They will do a sloppy job, trust me about this.
+Do not solely rely on the police department!
+They will do a sloppy job, trust me on this.
 Most of the time, they will not take pictures, and if they do, then they will be reluctant to release them to you or to your insurance company.

 They must release them eventually but this can take months.